MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ome-faq.md

 ## What email clients support preview of encrypted attachments in protected emails?

 When attachments are protected with a protected mail, Outlook clients provide tha ability to preview the document directly.
-Outlook supports preview of Office documents (Docx, xlsx, pptx, doc, xls, ppt).
+Outlook supports preview of Office documents (docx, xlsx, pptx, doc, xls, ppt).
 Outlook on the web supports preview of Office documents (docx, xlsx, pptx) and PDF.

 ## Can I automatically encrypt messages by setting up policies?